Bigg Boss Bangla: The 'Eye' Logo

-Each season gets its own Bigg Boss 'Eye' logo similar to the Bigg Boss and Big Brother shows.
+Each season gets its own Bigg Boss 'Eye' logo which is similar to the Bigg Boss and Big Brother shows.
 The first season of Bangla Bigg Boss on ETV Bangla inherited its logo from the sixth season of its Hindi counterpart in the form of a human eye with an eyeball displaying the SMPTE color bars, against a purple, lightning storm background.
-The second season, got its dedicated logo in the form of a more detailed human eye against a background of purple tornado.
+The second season got its dedicated logo in the form of a more detailed human eye against a background of purple tornado.
 This logo also had the text 'Season 2' below the 'Eye' and the tagline for the second season was 'Byata Dumukho'.